hoangcaobao/CharCNN/README.md

 ### Training

-Small CharCNN and Large CharCNN take 5 epochs to get nearly 85% accuracy, but it will take a lot of time to train for Large CharCNN due to high number of parameters.
+Small CharCNN and Large CharCNN take me only 5 epochs to get nearly 85% accuracy, but it will take a lot of time to train for Large CharCNN due to high number of parameters.

 ---
 ## How to use my code